tobega/tailspin-v0/TailspinReference.md

  * An array: append the stream to the end of the array.

 ### Delete operator
 The delete operator, `^`, can be applied to the state to remove either the entire state or parts of it.
-The current value of the removed entity is used as a [source](#sources).
+The value of the removed entity is used as a [source](#sources).
 E.g. if @ is `[4,5,6]` then `^@(1)` will produce `4` and leave
 @ as `[5,6]`